Student ID card

 If you're an international student, the University is required under its sponsor licence agreement with the United Kingdom Visa Immigration (UKVI) to report you as 'Not in attendance'.

-Under University regulations, failure to collect your student card within four weeks of the start of your course may affect your studies at Cardiff University (unless you are studying remotely).
+Under University regulations, failure to collect your student card within four weeks of the start of your course may affect your studies at Cardiff University (unless you have been approved to study remotely).

 If you change your programme